-Christianity is a person: foremost the person of Jesus Christ (God in the flesh), and finally the singular Body of Christ (the faithful indwelled in the flesh by God).
-And since one can properly understand Jesus, God the Son, only in relationship with God the Father and God the Holy Spirit, one can further say that Christianity is Trinitarianism.
+Christianity is a person: foremost Jesus the Christ (God in the flesh), and finally the Body of Christ (the faithful in Christ).
+And since one can properly understand Jesus, God the Son, only in relationship with God the Father and God the Holy Spirit, one should maintain that Christianity is Trinitarianism.
 The Trinity is the paradigm of creation, the shape of our salvation, and the way of prayer.
 Accordingly, the Trinity is our hermeneutic—our way to read and understand the Word of God, likewise the creation by God.
-Jesus Christ is the way, the truth, and the life: the way and will of the Father, the literal embodiment of truth, and the eternal life of the Spirit.
+Jesus Christ is the way, the truth, and the life: the way and will of the Father, the literal embodiment of truth as the Son, and the eternal life of the Spirit.

-The ongoing work being published on this site focuses on (1) identifying the fundamental elements and pattern types implicit to the Biblical text, and (2) establishing how elements combine to construct increasingly complex patterns, particularly how Christological patterns construct Trinitarian patterns, and (3) characterizing the relationship between implicit patterns and explicit meaning in the formation of the fullness of the Trinitarian image of God that is related in the Bible.
-This emphasis on elements and patterns could be termed a form of structuralism, to distinguish it from, for example, dispensationalism, covenantalism or federal theology, scholasticism, and Roman Catholic covenantal theology.
+The Bible commentaries being published by this ministry focuse on (1) identifying the fundamental elements and pattern types implicit to the Biblical text, and (2) establishing how elements combine to construct increasingly complex patterns, particularly how Christological patterns construct Trinitarian patterns, and (3) characterizing the relationship between implicit patterns and explicit meaning in the formation of the fullness of the Trinitarian image of God.
+The view of Trinitarianism itself being an interpretive framework is distinct from, for example, dispensationalism, covenantalism or federal theology, scholasticism, and Roman Catholic covenantal theology.

 Maranatha,